Bubble Up Lasagna recipe uses biscuits, sauce, sausage and gooey melted cheese to make the easiest and yummiest 30-minute meal!

 - ½ cup shredded Parmesan cheese

-- 1 tube (12 oz) refrigerated Pillsbury Grands Jr. Biscuits
+- 12 ounce tube refrigerated Pillsbury Grands Jr. Biscuits

 - In a bowl, combine 1 cup of spaghetti sauce (set aside the rest for later use), Ricotta cheese and Parmesan cheese.

-- Mix cut-up biscuits with cheese and sauce mixture.
+- Mix cut-up biscuits with cheese and sauce mixture and stir well.
+Spread into prepared baking dish.

 - Pour in remainder spaghetti sauce with sausage and stir well.